LIST

 Spanning a global TV phenomenon’s immersive new experience, eye-opening cultural celebrations and world-class athleticism, Queensland is suddenly more electric than ever.
 Here’s your guide to planning a blockbuster summer escape.

-Grab your little ones and all the snacks – it’s finally here.
-Bluey’s World Brisbane, a world-first immersive experience celebrating the hit TV series, lands at Northshore Brisbane this summer.
+Grab your little ones and all the snacks — Bluey’s World Brisbane, a world-first immersive experience celebrating the hit TV series, has landed at Northshore Brisbane this summer.
 You’ll explore life-size replicas of the Heeler family’s living room, kitchen, kids’ bedroom and backyard while engaging in multi-sensory games and activities.
 There’s also a cafe, playground and gift shop to keep the entire family buzzing.

 Learn more about the extravaganza with our ultimate guide to Bluey’s World Brisbane.

 Keep Australia’s music festival scene alive by letting your hair down at the Woodford Folk Festival.
-Held right after Christmas annually, the summer event is Australia’s largest gathering of artists and musicians, home to more than 25,000 daily performances.
+Held right after Christmas annually in Woodford, the summer event is Australia’s largest gathering of artists and musicians, home to more than 25,000 daily performances.
 Think live music, cabaret, parades, dancing, jam sessions, films, comedy, writers’ discussions and a dedicated children’s mini-festival where little groovers can spread their fairy wings freely.

 For more details, check out our comprehensive guide to the Woodford Folk Festival.